openaq/openaq-info/FAQ.md

 **14. What are the ways I can access data?**

-- Use [our open API](https://docs.openaq.org): This can return data from the past 90 days.
+- Use [our open API](https://docs.openaq.org): This can return data from the past two years.
-- [Download data by csv](https://openaq.org/#/countries): This can return data from the past 90 days.
+- [Download data by csv](https://openaq.org/#/countries): This can return data from the past two years.
 - You can [build you own air quality comparisons](https://openaq.org/#/compare/MNB/Beijing%20US%20Embassy/Anand%20Vihar?parameter=pm25) of stations around the world.
 - Check out the [global map](https://openaq.org/#/map)
 - [Realtime JSON dumps](https://openaq-fetches.s3.amazonaws.com/index.html)